dekimir/design/TextFormat.md

 The `$` sigil on user names cleanly ensures that they never collide with wasm keywords, present or future.

+The last statement has no trailing semicolon; this indicates that its result value is being used as the block result value.

 ### Linear memory addresses